oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 2. The client MUST NOT send `MQTT.CONNECT` on the TCP/TLS transport until the QUIC stream is established and the ALPN has been confirmed as `mqtt`.
 3. The client sends `MQTT.CONNECT` only over the QUIC stream.
-4. If the QUIC connection is not established within a configurable timeout (RECOMMENDED: 5 seconds), the client MUST fall back to the TCP/TLS transport and send `MQTT.CONNECT` over TCP/TLS.
+4. If the QUIC stream is not established within a configurable timeout (RECOMMENDED: 5 seconds), the client MUST fall back to the TCP/TLS transport and send `MQTT.CONNECT` over TCP/TLS.